Terms & Conditions

 - the damage or loss is not covered by any policy of insurance providing you with cover;

 - the vehicle is being loaded, unloaded or transported on a ferry or ship or other watercraft, even if we have given you permission to do so;

 - the vehicle is being towed without our permission;

-- the vehicle is being used in any prohibited area of use specified in your Rental Agreement.
+- the vehicle is being used in any prohibited manner or area of use specified in your Rental Agreement.